amcginlay/eks-demos/doc/08-build-container-image/README.md

 Have Docker build the next version of our simple app so we've got something extra to play with later on.
 This might usually involve some real code changes.
-In this case we're just incrementing the value of the `VERSION` environment variable inside the container image.
+In this case we're just incrementing the value of the `VERSION` environment variable inside the Dockerfile and rebuilding the container image.

 ```bash
 sed -i "s/ENV VERSION=${EKS_APP_VERSION}/ENV VERSION=${EKS_APP_VERSION_NEXT}/g" ./eks-demos/src/php-echo/Dockerfile